timotholt/sba/README.md

 d.
 Requirement: Use flexbox.
 I used "display: flex" in the navigation bar.

 e.
 Requirement: Use two CSS animations.
 The website has three animations: uses onload()+CSS for the page load "fade in" animation, :hover for mouse hover CSS animations (more details in animation section below), and a fade between themes when a new theme is selected.

-3. NOTE: As of this moment (11:41pm on Sunday, 09/08), the website is currently has a very HUGE glaring ommission that is the most important part of a photography website:
+3. The website is currently has a very HUGE glaring ommission that is the most important part of a photography website:

     The ability to click on a picture and provide a modal popup that shows the complete picture on the entire screen.

-This feature has conciously been pushed to last due to time constraints.
+I've intentionally pushed this feature off to last due to time constraints.

 == FORMS ================

 There are two forms:

-1. The dropdown box under the website title to select a dark / light theme is a single one line form supported with a few dozen lines of javascript.
+1. The dropdown box under the website title to select a dark / light theme is a single one line form + a few dozen lines of javascript.

 2. The second form is your usual basic empty contact form that does nothing.